-13. Iris is a dark muscular diaphragm that controls the size of the pupil.

-14. (c) : The red colour deviates the least while passing through a glass prism.

-15. (c) : In myopic eye due to the increased converging power of eye lens, the image of a far off object is formed in front of the retina.
-Myopia can be corrected by using concave lens of suitable focal length.

-16. (d) : Higher the refractive index of the prism material, greater is the angle of deviation.

-17. (j) (b) : For a normal eye, value of least distance of distinct vision is 25 cm.

-- (ii) (c) : For a normal eye, far point lies at infinity.

-- (iii) (c) : The eye lens is a convex lens or converging lens.

-- (iv) (a): Ciliary muscles.

-- (v) (d) : Rods and cones.

-- 18. (i) (b)

-- (ii) (b)

-(iii) (a) : The deviation is maximum for violet and minimum for red, so option (a) is correct.

-(iv) (a) : The red light has a single wavelength and when enters a prism, it will not split into other different colours.

-(v) (b) : The boundaries of colours in the spectrum produced by prism are not sharp, so the spectrum is impure.

-19. (i) (b) : Light is scattered by the air molecules present in atmosphere.

-(ii) (a) : As the distance between us and sun is more at the time of sunrise and sunset.

-(iii) (c) : Due to the more scattering of blue colour by molecules of air.

-(iv) (a) : Red light being of largest wavelength; blue scatter more, red scattered least.

-(v) (c) : Scattering is least but velocity of red light is more.

-CHAPTER 11

-MtG100PERCENT Science Class-10
+- 13. Iris is a dark muscular diaphragm that controls the size of the pupil. - 14. (c): The red colour deviates the least while passing through a glass prism. - 15. (c): In myopic eye due to the increased converging power of eye lens, the image of a far off object is formed in front of the retina.
+Myopia can be corrected by using concave lens of suitable focal length. - 16. (d): Higher the refractive index of the prism material, greater is the angle of deviation. - 17. (i) (b) : For a normal eye, value of least distance of distinct vision is 25 cm. - (ii) (c): For a normal eye, far point lies at infinity. - (iii) (c): The eye lens is a convex lens or converging lens. - (iv) (a): Ciliary muscles. - (v) (d): Rods and cones. - 18. (i) (b) - (ii) (b) - (iii) (a): The deviation is maximum for violet and minimum for red, so option (a) is correct. - (iv) (a): The red light has a single wavelength and when enters a prism, it will not split into other different colours. - (v) (b): The boundaries of colours in the spectrum produced by prism are not sharp, so the spectrum is impure. - 19. (i) (b) : Light is scattered by the air molecules present in atmosphere. - (ii) (c): Scattering of a wave of light is only possible when the diameter of particle on which it is incident is bigger than its wavelength. - (iii) (c): Due to the more scattering of blue colour by molecules of air. - (iv) (a): Light with shortest wavelength scatter first as there are no particles in upper atmosphere which could scatter green, yellow, orange or red light.

-20. (i) (a) : The angle between the two refracting surfaces of a prism is called angle of prism.

-(ii) (b) : The angle between the incident ray and the emergent ray is called angle of deviation.

-(iii) (d) : As the ray of light enters from rarer medium (air) to denser medium (glass), the angle of incidence is more than angle of refraction.

-(iv) (c) : More be the refractive index, more be the angle of deviation and it also depends on the refractive index of prism.

-(v) (c) : The refraction of light takes place through rectangular surfaces.

-21. The ability of the eye lens to adjust its focal length is called power of accommodation.
+- (v) (c): Scattering is least but velocity of red light is more. - 20. (i) (a): The angle between the two refracting surfaces of a prism is called angle of prism. - (ii) (b): The angle between the incident ray and the emergent ray is called angle of deviation. - (iii) (d): As the ray of light enters from rarer medium (air) to denser medium (glass), the angle of incidence is more than angle of refraction. - (iv) (c): More be the refractive index, more be the angle of deviation and it also depends on the refractive index of prism. - (v) (c): The refraction of light takes place through rectangular surfaces. - 21.
+The ability of the eye lens to adjust its focal length is called power of accommodation.